concord-consortium/codap/README.md

 ---

 ## More Information
+If you are interested in contributing to the CODAP web app development, follow the Developer Guide.
+If you are interested in creating a data interactive to be used in CODAP, follow the CODAP Data Interactive API.

 * [CODAP Data Interactive API](https://github.com/concord-consortium/codap/wiki/CODAP-Data-Interactive-API):
 An API that permits Data Interactives to exchange case data and context information with their CODAP host.